grafana/loki/docs/sources/clients/k6/_index.md

 ## Usage

-The extended `k6` binary can be used like the regular binary:
+Use the custom-built k6 binary in the same way as a non-custom k6 binary:

 ```bash
 ./k6 run test.js
 ```

+`test.js` is a Javascript load test.
-The official [k6 documentation](https://k6.io/docs/) helps you to get started with `k6`.
+Refer to the [k6 documentation](https://k6.io/docs/) to get started.

 ### Scripting API

-The Loki extension provides a `loki` module that can be imported in your test file like that:
+The custom-built k6 binary provides a Javascript `loki` module.

+Your Javascript load test imports the module:

 ```js
 import loki from 'k6/x/loki';